dominic-source/AirBnB_clone/README.md

 # Project description

 > This project is the first step towards building a full web application.
-> It comprises of the models, testcases and json storage for implement a basic web application
+> It comprises of the models, testcases and json storage for implementing a basic web application

 # Command Interpreter description
 The command interpreter is similar to the simple shell.